 - Site amenities: Boat ramp, primitive campground, restrooms, covered picnic tables

-- Handicap access: There is handicapped angler access on the jetty next to the boat ramp.
+- Handicap access: There is handicapped angler access on the jetty next to the boat ramp during high water in the spring.